-All Farm animals are on a carefully structured diet.
+All Farm Park animals are on a carefully structured diet.
 Introducing outside food can cause illness and even death to the animal.
 Approved animal feed is available for purchase from the Farm.
 Do not feed animals plastic bags or foreign objects.
 For good health and hygiene always properly wash your hands after feeding.

 Use a flat hand when feeding the animals.
 Animals approved for hand-feeding include goats, sheep, ducks, llamas and alpacas.
 Do NOT feed horses, donkeys, pigs or rabbits from your hand as these animals will bite.

 Animals and bugs may naturally carry diseases that can make you sick.
 These are known as zoonotic diseases.
 Some of the most common zoontic diseases include:

 - Lyme disease and Rocky Mountain spotted fever, which you can get from a tick bite.